-The 2016 Westfield Health British Transplant Games will continue this weekend with a host of sporting events including swimming, football and track and field.
+The 2017 Westfield Health British Transplant Games will continue this weekend with a host of sporting events including swimming, football, and track and field.

-Saturday’s action starts at 8.30am with table tennis and volleyball at Wavertree Sports Centre and Greenbank Sports Academy respectively, before the kids make a splash with the children’s swimming at Wavertree, starting at 9am.
+Saturday’s festival of sport starts at 8am with badminton at Ravenscraig Regional Sports Facility, before the kids make a splash with the children’s swimming at Sir Matt Busby Sports Complex, starting at 9am.

-Then it’s time for some adult bowls at Wavertree Sports Park, starting at 9.30am, before a whole host of events get underway at 1pm.
+Then it’s time for some adult bowls at Coatbridge Indoor Bowling Club, starting at 9.30am, before a whole host of events get underway at 1pm.

 The Ravenscraig Regional Sports Facility area will be a hive of activity, with both children’s and adults five-a-side football taking place at the same time as the children’s badminton.
 The facility will also be the stage for the adult netball as well as the under-fives archery and long jump.

-The day’s sport will draw to a close with an adults’ mini marathon and an open donor run on Liverpool Waterfront.
+The day’s sport will draw to a close at 6pm with an adults’ mini marathon and half an hour later an open donor run at Strathclyde County Park.

 Sunday will see the culmination of the sporting events, with children and adults of all ages competing in the track and field competitions, which will run from 9am to around 5pm.

 Competitors will have the chance to let their hair down on the Sunday evening, with a celebratory event at Ravenscraig Regional Sports Facility.
 The celebration for children begins at 6pm, and 7.30pm for adults with celebrations planned to go well into the early hours.

-For more information about the Games, visit www.britishtransplantgames.co.uk, follow @WHBTG on Twitter or search for ‘The British Transplant Games’ on Facebook.
+For more information about the Games, visit www.britishtransplantgames.co.uk/north-lanarkshire-2017 or follow @WHBTG on Twitter or search ‘The British Transplant Games’ on Facebook.